-Henry Hobson runs a successful bootmaker's shop in nineteenth-century Salford.
+Henry Hobson (Charles Laughton) runs a successful bootmaker's shop in nineteenth century Salford.
 A widower with a weakness for the pub opposite, he tries forcefully to run the lives of his three unruly daughters.
-When he decrees 'no marriages' to avoid the expensive matter of settlements, eldest daughter Maggie rebels and sets her sights on Will Mossop, Hobson's star bootmaker.
+When he decrees "no marriages" to avoid the expensive matter of settlements, eldest daughter Maggie (Brenda de Banzie) rebels and sets her sights on Will Mossop (Sir John Mills), Hobson's star bootmaker.
 Maggie and Will leave to start up in competition, and she then turns her mind to helping her sisters marry their chosen partners.

 In Salford it's the time of revolution.
-The revolution is not industrial but feminine.
-The film shows how the strong females come to the fore in shaping their own world at a time when it was frowned on.
+The revolution is not industrial, but feminine.
+This movie shows how the strong females come to the fore in shaping their own world at a time when it was frowned on.
 Behind the boots and clogs are individuals who must also be determined and strong in a society that gives them little credence.
-Keeping the humour it also shows without fantasy the life of the Salford folk and the social connections and customs that gave their life order, untill they were challenged and eventually changed.
+Keeping the humor, it also shows without fantasy the life of the Salford folk and the social connections and customs that gave their life order, untill they were challenged and eventually changed.

 It looks like we don't have a Synopsis for this title yet.